escherlies/nixos-caddy-with-modules/README.md

-# Patched Caddy NixOS flake
+# NixOS Flake for Caddy with Modules

 Caddy's third-party plugins are installed by adding them as import in `cmd/caddy/main.go` and compiling caddy.
 This can be done either using the